arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 Preranked GSEA (erroneously) relies on zero correlation between genes, but correlation in optical screens is _very_ high.
 In fact, this high correlation is a subject of several plots in the paper.
-To compare pathways, just define a another direction in embedding space for each pathway, as you do for single genes.
+To compare pathways, just define another direction in embedding space for each pathway, as you do for single genes.
 Direction is a (weighted) average of directions for individual genes + measure separation of distributions along direction (e.g. ROC AUC).